Battle of Agincourt: Aftermath

 The French had suffered a catastrophic defeat.
-In all, around 6,000 of their fighting men lay dead on the ground.
+In all, around 6,000 of their fighting men were killed.
 The list of casualties, one historian has noted, "read like a roll call of the military and political leaders of the past generation".
 Among them were 90–120 great lords and bannerets killed, including three dukes (Alençon, Bar and Brabant), nine counts (Blâmont, Dreux, Fauquembergue, Grandpré, Marle, Nevers, Roucy, Vaucourt, Vaudémont) and one viscount (Puisaye), also an archbishop.
-Of the great royal office holders, France lost its constable (Albret), an admiral (the lord of Dampierre), the Master of Crossbowmen (David de Rambures, dead along with three sons), Master of the Royal Household (Guichard Dauphin) and prévôt of the marshals.
+Of the great royal office holders, France lost its constable (Albret), an admiral (the lord of Dampierre), the Master of Crossbowmen (David de Rambures, dead along with three sons), the Master of the Royal Household (Guichard Dauphin) and prévôt of the marshals.
 According to the heralds, 3,069 knights and squires were killed, while at least 2,600 more corpses were found without coats of arms to identify them.
 Entire noble families were wiped out in the male line, and in some regions an entire generation of landed nobility was annihilated.
 The bailiffs of nine major northern towns were killed, often along with their sons, relatives and supporters.
 In the words of Juliet Barker, the battle "cut a great swath through the natural leaders of French society in Artois, Ponthieu, Normandy, Picardy."

 Estimates of the number of prisoners vary between 700 and 2,200, amongst them the dukes of Orléans and Bourbon, the counts of Eu, Vendôme, Richemont (brother of the Duke of Brittany and stepbrother of Henry V) and Harcourt, and marshal Jean Le Maingre.